Mosque of Kota Iskandar: Design

-The architectural presence of the Mosque is consistent with DNJ (architecture and colour scheme), humble and discreet yet powerful in creating the termination point for the DNJ building.
-The building shall allow visual and spatial linkages of the landscape elements surrounding it and allow pedestrian permeability along the ‘Qiblat’ axis connecting the Dataran Mahkota to the Mosque through an arcade named ‘Siar Jauhar’ which is at the first floor level of the DNJ via a link bridge.
+The architectural presence of the mosque is consistent with DNJ (architecture and colour scheme), humble and discreet yet powerful in creating the termination point for the DNJ building.
+The building shall allow visual and spatial linkages of the landscape elements surrounding it and allow pedestrian permeability along the 'Qiblat' axis connecting the Dataran Mahkota to the mosque through an arcade named 'Siar Jauhar' which is at the first floor level of the DNJ via a link bridge.

-The six numbers of minarets symbolically suggest the six ‘Rukun Iman’ which is the key to Islamic belief.
-The minarets serve as landmark and a place where ‘Mu’azzin’ call for prayer.
+The six numbers of minarets symbolically suggest the six 'Rukun Iman' which is the key to Islamic belief.
+The minarets serve as landmark and a place where 'Mu’azzin' call for prayer.
 The concept design of the minaret derives from the idea of a light tower.
-Light or ‘Nur’ in Islam being special and meaningful, is designed to glow from the top of the minarets, accentuate the powerful calling of the Almighty at nightime.
+Light or 'Nur' in Islam being special and meaningful, is designed to glow from the top of the minarets, accentuate the powerful calling of the Almighty at nighttime.

-The interior of the Mosque shall have the ambience of balanced natural and indoor lighting to avoid a sombre atmosphere, by means of skylight in the Main Prayer Hall.
+The interior of the mosque shall have the ambience of balanced natural and indoor lighting to avoid a sombre atmosphere, by means of skylight in the Main Prayer Hall.
 The skeletal dome framed over a glass roof shall form as a sun-shading device while casting an interplay of light and shadow underneath.
-The interior of the Mosque shall have the ambience of the Alhambra architecture, enhancing Quranic verses with Islamic motifs in the detailing of the internal wall.
+The interior of the mosque shall have the ambience of the Alhambra architecture, enhancing Quranic verses with Islamic motifs in the detailing of the internal wall.

 VIPs shall lead their cars to the VIP drop-off and to a designated parking area.
 A separate service lane and access is provided for the delivery of goods to the building, thus assuring clear separation of public and service routes.
 Services and maintenance personnel shall access the areas via designated service corridors and staircases.

-Careful consideration shall be given to local climatic conditions in order to achieve the maximum in comfort with the least amount of expenditure and minimizing the cost for future maintenance.
+Careful consideration shall be given to local climatic conditions to achieve the maximum in comfort with the least amount of expenditure and minimizing the cost for future maintenance.